-The Group tests semi-annually whether goodwill has suffered any impairment in accordance with the accounting policies stated in Notes G ii) and H) below.
-The recoverable amounts of cash generating units have been determined based on value-in-use calculations requiring the use of estimates.

-Research costs are not capitalised.
+- i) Estimated impairment of goodwill The Group tests semi-annually whether goodwill has suffered any impairment in accordance with the accounting policies stated in Notes G ii) and H) below.
+The recoverable amounts of cash generating units have been determined based on value-in-use calculations requiring the use of estimates. - ii) Fair value of development costs Research costs are not capitalised.
 Development costs, however, are capitalised from the point that it is sufficiently certain that future economic benefits to the Group will cover all selling, administration and support costs as well as the development costs themselves.
 The Board will continue to review the nature of the Group's development activities on an ongoing basis and consider whether the conditions are being satisfied.
 Development costs include work completed on mobility software applications.